Friday Night (Floy Joy song): Critical reception

 On its release, William Shaw of Smash Hits considered "Friday Night" to be "a thumping disco tune" but added that the "gosh-isn't-it-tough-on-the-streets words are definitely a bit silly".
 He added, "Floy Joy have been almost famous for ages; this could well do the trick."
 Andrew Panos of Number One gave the single a four out of five star rating.
 He wrote, "After repeated plays this tune becomes quite memorable.
 A slight Motown feel about the production does a lot to help.
 However we could have done without the corny lyrics."
 In the 26 April 1986 issue of Music & Media, the song was listed as a "sure hit" on the "Euro Tip Page".

 Roger Morton of Record Mirror praised "Friday Night" as "a warming piece of even-tempered pop" which he felt was "thankfully less saccharine soaked" than "Weak in the Presence of Beauty".
 He commented, "Meaty drumming and sax curlicues step aside for a luminous vocal, which makes the most of a slightly chorus heavy song."
 Paul Massey of the Aberdeen Evening Express considered it a "mid-tempo number that has a strong vocal line and catchy hook".
 He felt that Floy Joy "deserve to have a chart hit", but felt they "never will".

-Gavin Martin of New Musical Express stated, "Fusing Eastern modal touches with a neo-industrial clatter, they've tried to give this an acid tang, but it's a miscalculation.
+Gavin Martin of the NME stated, "Fusing Eastern modal touches with a neo-industrial clatter, they've tried to give this an acid tang, but it's a miscalculation.
 The core of the song is driven so hard, declaimed so forcefully, that it drys up, cracks and disintegrates with no sense of loss or longing being grasped or explored."
 He considered the song to be about "a lonesome guy in unfriendly surrounds".
 Paul Benbow of the Reading Evening Post noted, "A Brit-oul band who deserve success but I fear this is a bit nondescript to get it for them."
 Jim Whiteford of the Kilmarnock Standard praised the song as "catchy, upward pushing mid-tempo rock" and believed it had the potential to reach the top 10.
 Whiteford added, "Lyrics concern the exhaustion and suppression felt by a city dweller at the approach of the weekend... the sax concerns itself with wailing in sympathy!"

 In a review of Weak in the Presence of Beauty, Music Week commented, "The title track didn't make it as a single, the inferior but easier on the ear 'Friday Night' could do the trick."
 Mike Abrams of the Ottawa Citizen picked "Friday Night" as one of the album's "best cuts" and described it as "sax-driven" and a "solid pop performance".